brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 I've been fascinated by type systems in programming languages for a while now.
-Recently, something clicked for me regarding inheritance and types.
+Recently, something clicked for me about inheritance and types.

 Not only did it clarify type variance,
 I also understood what the Liskov substitution principle actually is about.